Boot Making - How to get into the craft

 heres a good Canadian place to order leather

-and heres a good please to order leather for the USA
+and heres a good place to order leather for the USA

 • Leather for your liners. this is like a 2oz-4oz plain leather that is really soft and stretchy.
 This type of leather is a little harder to find, but most shoe repair supply companies will have it available.